Adversarial Attack and Defense on Point Sets: Discussion

 \section{Discussion}

-\paragraph{Robustness on Rotation} We find that rotation does not produce adversarial samples to PointNet effectively, since the PointNet {\bf is sensitive to rotation}.
-Note that rotation data augmentation has been applied during training the PointNet with T-Net \cite{qi2016pointnet} mimicking spatial transformers \cite{jaderberg2015spatial}.
+\paragraph{Robustness on Rotation} Rotation does not produce adversarial \tifs{examples} to PointNet effectively, since the PointNet is sensitive to {\bf random} rotation.

-In our experiment, rotation angles in x-axis and y-axis are limited within 0.3 rad.
-We attempt to attack PointNet using a gradient-based approach on the rotation matrix, see Appendix \ref{appedix:rotation-attack} for the details of rotation attack.
-The attack method drops the classification accuracy from $89.2\%$ to $76.01\%$.
-However, randomly rotating natural point clouds within a same degree drops the accuracy to $77.53\%$, with NO significant difference.
-The reason for which we argue is that the weak robustness on rotation provides non-informative gradients ("stochastic gradients") to the gradient based attack.
-For AI safety, PC-Nets should also be designed with theoritically guaranteed rotation-invariance \cite{cohen2016group, cohen2018spherical}.
+In our experiment, rotation data augmentation has been applied during training the PointNet with T-Net \cite{qi2016pointnet}, which is mimicking spatial transformers \cite{jaderberg2015spatial}.
+Although the authors declare robustness on PointNet equipped with T-Net, only 0.3-rad random rotation drops the accuracy from $89.2\%$ to $77.53\%$.
+We attempt to attack the victim PointNet within same degree constraint (0.3 rad) by adversarial rotation, the rotation matrix parameterized by Euler angles is attacked by back-propagating the gradient, see Appendix \ref{appedix:rotation-attack} for details of the rotation attack.
+Surprisingly, the post-attacking accuracy is $76.01\%$, very closed to the random rotation accuracy $77.53\%$.
+We conjecture that the weak robustness on rotation provides non-informative gradients (``stochastic gradients" \cite{athalye2018obfuscated}) to the gradient based attack.
+Though the adversarial rotation attack is not effective enough compared to random setting, the PointNet is not robust to rotation.
+For AI security, PC-Nets should also be designed with theoretically guaranteed rotation-invariance \cite{cohen2016group, cohen2018spherical}.
 We leave this for further exploration.

-\paragraph{Two Types of Defense Errors.}
+\paragraph{Two Types of Defense Errors}

 We characterize two types of defense errors with {\em perturbation-measurement} framework. {\bf Defense Error I} is the error caused by the defense framework.
-As illustrated in Figure \ref{fig:defense} Left, there are overlaps between the distributions of adversarial samples and natural samples.
+As illustrated in Figure \ref{fig:defense} (Left), there are overlaps between the distributions of adversarial \tifs{examples} and natural \tifs{examples}.
 To reduce the Defense Error I, advanced perturbations and measurements with fine-tuned hyper-parameters should be explored.